ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 1. Built the module:
 	1. ``yotta build``.

-1. Copied our binary to the board over micro-USB.
+1. Copied your binary to the board over micro-USB.